tonyszhang/takehome/README.md

 Logging level is by default INFO which does not include the request URL log.
 To turn on request URL logs:
 - If running in Docker mode, use `docker run --env API_LOGLEVEL=DEBUG -it -p 8000:8000 <IMAGE_ID>`
 - If running in pipenv mode, use `API_LOGLEVEL=DEBUG python manage.py runserver`

-## CI/CD (not tested! - didn't want to use credit card)
+- If running on kubernetes, add `API_LOGLEVEL=DEBUG` to deployment `spec.template.spec.containers.[0].env`

+## Cloud and CI/CD
-- For completion, I've included a draft `k8s/manifest.yaml` file for use with `kubectl` once the CI/CD service account is connected to a hosted k8s cluster.
+- Included is a simple `k8s/manifest.yaml` file for use with `kubectl` once the CI/CD service account is granted access to a hosted k8s cluster (via GCP service accounts).
-- The `.circleci/config.yml` is a draft of steps for a pipeline which tests branch commits before merging into mainline (master) and pushing a new docker image to some Container Registry.
+- The `.circleci/config.yml` defines a basic pipeline which tests branch commits before merging into main and pushes a new docker image to Container Registry.
-  - A tag push is used to then apply the latest (or user-specified) image to the actual cluster.
+- A human operator can approve the "Hold" step which then deploys the image tagged with "latest"

 ## Other information